Data and code sharing

 Sleep Staging

-Automated Unsupervised Classifier to use iEEG data and score it into AWAKE, N2, N3 sleep stages
+Automated Unsupervised Classifier to use intracranial electroencephalogram (iEEG) data and score it into AWAKE, N2, N3 sleep stages

 A full description of how to use the classifier is in the help section of the Matlab m-file.
-Also available — features extracted from two patients' data in day-night recordings.
-These matrixes can be used as an input and to provide an example of how to use the classifier.
+Also available are features extracted from two patients' data in day-night recordings.
+These matrixes can be used as an input.
+They also provide an example of how to use the classifier.

 Objective